 When looking for a credit card or loan, the lender will check your score to determine if you're eligible.
 It's important that students monitor their own scores so they can understand what kind of person might be lenders size them up before applying with confidence in who is lending money from behind closed doors!

-credit reports often run to many pages as they detail your accounts and how diligently you’ve paid off outstanding balances.
-Negative information such a repossessions or bankruptcies will appear on the report, too!
+credit reports often run to many pages as they detail your accounts and how diligently you've paid off outstanding balances.
+Negative information such as repossessions or bankruptcies will appear on the report, too!

-We all know that reports can have errors, so it’s important to examine them carefully and dispute any mistakes you find with the company who issued your credit score.
-Everyone is entitled free weekly access through January 2022 on AnnualCreditReport.com!
+We all know that reports can have errors, so it’s important to examine them carefully and dispute any mistakes you find with the company that issued your credit score.
+Everyone is entitled to free weekly access through January 2022 on AnnualCreditReport.com!

 Credit Score vs Credit Report: Key Differences

-How Credit Repair Ease helps in Credit Score vs Credit Report?
+How does Credit Repair Ease help in Credit Score vs Credit Report?

-Credit score is a number that indicates the creditworthiness of an individual.
-It is calculated by looking at the individual’s payment history, credit utilization, length of credit history, new credit and types of credit used.
+A credit score is a number that indicates the creditworthiness of an individual.
+It is calculated by looking at the individual's payment history, credit utilization, length of credit history, new credit, and types of credit used.